-Anyway, there used to be 3 treadmills in this series, but these days there are really only 2, the 1750 and the 2450 (although you might still be able to find the older 2950).
+Anyway, there used to be more treadmills in this series, but these days there are really only 3 – the 1250, 1750 and the 2450 (although you might still be able to find the older 2950).

-With the Commercial 1750, we immediately see several significant upgrades over the more affordable EXP 14i.
+With the Commercial 1750, we immediately see several significant upgrades over the more affordable treadmills.

 Speaking of durable, this treadmill is quite a bit heavier-duty than any of the models mentioned thus far, although it still comes with the same 300 lb weight limit.

-And this treadmill also comes with a 14″ HD touchscreen console, but unlike the consoles up above, this one can tilt and pivot for easier viewing when doing off the treadmill workouts.
+And this treadmill also comes with a 14″ HD touchscreen console, but unlike some of the consoles up above, this one can tilt and pivot for easier viewing when doing off the treadmill workouts.